 Active games and long walks with pets are unconditional benefits.
 Communicating with animals, children learn to be attentive to other people’s desires and personal space.
 Even toddlers quickly develop responsibility for their four-legged friends.
 Finally, communication with the dog gives the child pure, genuine joy.
 And only this reason can be enough to decide to adopt a pet into the family.

 Even a very good-natured dog can react aggressively if grabbed by the tail while busy with a pet bone.
 Therefore, even before the pet’s appearance in the family, the child needs to be explained the basic rules for communicating with the animal.
-For example, you should not touch the dog when it is sleeping or eating, and you should not chase the dog when it is leaving.
+For example, you should not touch the dog when it is sleeping in its dog bed or eating, and you should not chase the dog when it is leaving.
 Bared teeth or growling are the last warnings before the dog bites.

 Children under 10 years of age do not recognize a dog’s emotions very well, so the animal may attack them.
 The child may ignore pet cues, annoy him with obsessive attention, or overly intense interaction.
 Dog handlers’ recommendations for children under two years old are straightforward: babies should never be alone with dogs!